Why avoid milk products?

 For males there is no generally accepted anti-hormone therapy.
 Young men can be told that there is almost nothing to be done about their stress hormones, but that they have a choice on the other two sources of hormones: "We can cut off your dairy or cut off your testicles."
 It's a joke, but it helps them understand.

-Young women have the option of controlling their hormones with birth-control pills.
+Young women have the option of controlling their hormones with birth-control pills (BCPs).
 We prefer to call these "hormone control" or "acne control" pills, but they are all the same as birth control pills, really, and are given for medical reasons.
 The product we prefer is not only the least likely of all "birth-control" pills to make new acne, but it also blocks acne - making hormones from other sources (like the adrenal "stress" glands).
 Most young women with previous acne have almost no acne after six to 12 months on this "pill", especially if they stop dairy intake.

 What about my calcium intake?

-What else does dairy hormone do?
+What else do dairy hormones do?